 F-15s, F-16s, F-18s, and F-35s are the most common jets along the Sidewinder.
 F-22s, F-117s, and A-10s are some of the rarer jet types, but they do make an appearance from time to time.
 Other aircraft have been known to visit as well, such as C-17s, C-130s, and even V-22 Ospreys.

 Depending on the time of year and location, temperatures can range from below freezing to well over 100 degrees Fahrenheit.
-Water is a must and here's a list of some other items that I've found helpful.
+Bears, Mountain Lions, Bobcats, Rattlesnakes and scorpions all call parts of the Sidewinder home.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.